EthanAI/ParkingGarageApp/README.md

     	//patern notes
     		xWork backwards from end
-    		+Cut off last 90 degrees regardless of direction (turn into stall) Check accelerometer for possible speed indications?
+    		xCut off last 90 degrees regardless of direction (turn into stall) Check accelerometer for possible speed indications?
 Enter the gate?
-    		-Ignore weird phone movements since working backwards.
+    		/Ignore weird phone movements since working backwards.
-    		Subtract out gravity from accelerometer, build cumulative values.
-See if we can ID stopping +use compass bearing to identify entry to garage (can we manage varying phone positions?)
+    		-Subtract out gravity from accelerometer, build cumulative values.
+See if we can ID stopping -this looks very challenging
+    		+use compass bearing to identify entry to garage (can we manage varying phone positions?)
-    		+assume confusion means first floor
+    			GPS bearing is immune to phone orientation changes +assume confusion means first floor
     		99 final signal strength means in garage?
     			Check for correlation